Denno89/Basic-Macropad-9x9/README.md

 # Basic macropad 9x9
 I built this 9x9 macropad as a simple DIY project to keep my most-used Fusion 360 shortcuts easily accessible.
 The rotary encoder is programmed to control zoom in and out, while pressing it acts as an "undo" function (CTRL+Z).
 No PCB was used in this build — all switches are wired directly to the Arduino, as shown in the photo below.
 The enclosure for the electronics was fully designed and 3D printed by me.
-You can find the STL files here: (insert link).
+You can find the STL files here: https://www.makeronline.com/en/model/Macropad%203x3/180812.html

 Above, you'll find two Arduino code files.
 These are two completely different sketches:
 - One is a basic sketch that only uses standard alphanumeric keys — just like the one I used for my own macropad, since Fusion 360 doesn’t require many complex key combinations.